slatedocs/slate/source/includes/http_api/_chats.md

 Returns 201 status code when a new chat was created successfully.
 Returns 200 if resumed an existing chat when `auto_resume` parameter was provided.

 When a new chat was successfully created, the following channels are notified with an `added` message.
-If an existing chat was resumed (with `auto_resume`) and the operator was joined to the chat, then a `changed` message is sent instead, notifying about a change in field `current_user_count`.
+If an existing chat was resumed (with `auto_resume`) and the operator was joined to the chat, then a `changed` message is sent instead, notifying about a change in field `currently_present_user_count`.

 - For each visitor of the chat: `/api/v5/client/visitors/<visitor_id>/chats`
 - For each participant and currently present user of the chat: `/api/v5/orgs/<org_id>/users/<user_id>/chats`